Bayurzx/udacity-project4/steps.md

 ```

 - For the VM Scale Set, create an autoscaling rule based on metrics.
-*We will use a max count of 4 because if some policy defined for my subscription*
+*We will use a max count of 4 because of some policy defined for my subscription*
 ``` bash
 # To enable autoscale on a scale set, you first define an autoscale profile
 # It sets the default, and minimum, capacity of 2 VM instances, and a maximum of 10